lablnet/ZestRouter/readme.md

 $match = $router->customDispatch();
 ```

+If a match was found, the `customDispatch()` method will return an associative array

 # Processing Requests

 ZestRouter process requests for you but so you are free to use the method you prefer.
 To help you get started, here's a simplified example using closures.